-From low starting points, children make rapid progress in all areas of learning from the beginning of Nursery to the end of Reception.
+From low starting points, children make rapid progress from the beginning of Nursery to the end of Reception.
+Children, including those from disadvantaged backgrounds, do well, and children with SEND achieve the best possible outcomes.
 We believe our high levels of progress are due to our rich curriculum offer and the rigorousness of high-quality teaching, learning and assessment throughout the Early Years.

-What will we see from n our children at Clap gate Primary School?
-Positive attitudes and behaviour Good outcomes for all Healthy and active lifestyles Skilled staff and CPD opportunities Good attendance and punctuality IMPACT Engagement of families Life skills and aspirations Good development of skills, knowledge and understanding 0 Happiness

-V What are the key attributes and behaviours our children will show?
-Knowledge: Spark: Humanity: Grit: Team: Enquirer Explorer Honest Independent Orator Lifelong learner Link maker Tolerant Ambitious Listener Critical thinker Flexible Open-minded Risk taking Presenter Questioner Playful Fair Self-disciplined Debater Curious Enterprising Inclusive Perseverant Articulate Applies and uses Individual Principled High aspirations Confident Recalls Proud Kind Strength Sense of humour Adventurous Appreciative Self-belief Works with others Passionate Global citizens Self-esteem
+What will we see from our children at Clapgate Primary School ?
+Positive attitudes and behaviour Good outcomes for all Healthy and active lifestyles Skilled staff and CPD opportunities Good attendance and punctuality Engagement of families Life skills and aspirations Good development of skills, knowledge and understanding High levels of confidence, self-esteem, and self-belief Happiness What are the key attributes and behaviours our children will show?
+IMPACT Knowledge: Spark: Humanity: Grit: Team: Enquirer Lifelong learner Explorer Link maker Honest Tolerant Independent Ambitious Orator Listener Critical thinker Questioner Flexible Playful Open-minded Fair Risk taking Self-disciplined Presenter Debater Curious Enterprising Individual Inclusive Perseverant Articulate Confident Applies and uses Recalls Proud Principled Kind High aspirations Strength Sense of humour Adventurous Passionate Appreciative Global citizens Self-belief Self-esteem Works with others